Bbmarkus02/HubPal/README.md

 # HubPal.org-08.14.25
 **Pioneering: This is the first time that any type of projects are platformized in the blockchain space, maybe even the first to be online, eva!**<br>

-**Projects like individual contract work, from business services to supply contracts, to community to city to infrastructures and ...!**
-**Why is this the first time?
-Because platformizing projects is darn complicated and complex, and especially decentralized, and tokenized.**<br>
-**So ... we are giving each project its own platform with itsd own "projectAlice.hubpal.eth" .. using ENS, wallet/s, oracles, payments and financing (equity, funding) and much much more.
-We will continue post hackathon.**
+Projects like individual contract work, from business services to supply contracts, to community to city to infrastructures and ...!
+Why is this the first time?
+Because platformizing projects is darn complicated and complex, and especially decentralized, and tokenized.
+So ... we are giving each project its own platform with itsd own "projectAlice.hubpal.eth" .. using ENS, wallet/s, oracles, payments and financing (equity, funding) and much much more.
+We will continue post hackathon.

 **Why is this the first in Web 2 and Web 3 spaces?
 Because platformizing projects is darn complicated and complex as there are many components, variety of moving parts, and all the vagaries that happens in the "analog world".**<br>

 Highlighed build-to: ENS, PayPal, ChainLink, Circle, Walrus @ ETHGlobal Hackathon.<br> HubPal<sup>™</sup> for: A tokenized comprehensive end-to-end project platform - propose, design and create; underwrite, finance; track, and manage; - featuring dynamic escrow-staking system using ENS domains (e.g., supplier.project.eth) to structure payments with the Chainlink oracles verifying the Web 2, real-world audits, while PayPal/PYUSD-Circle bridges fiat &amp and additionally featuring [the new Next UI](https://github.com/HalfHashd/NextUI-08.08.2025).
 (MIT License + Commons Clause Restriction.)

 # Title: Looking for help - devs, designers, degens to build this...